TikTok ban gets final approval by Montana's GOP legislature – KION546

 Ashley Sutton, TechNet’s executive director for Washington state and the northwest, said Thursday that the “responsibility should be on an app to determine where it can operate, not an app store.”

-Knudsen, the attorney general, has said that online gambling apps can be disabled in states that do not allow it, so the same should be possible for TikTok.
+Knudsen, the attorney general, has said that apps for online gambling can be disabled in states that do not allow it, so the same should be possible for TikTok.

 Hadero reported from New York.